spoorthiuk/spoorthiuk-datascience.github.io/Tips and Tricks/_posts/2022-09-18-my-first-website.md

 **Things to note about Jekyll folder structure** <br>

 Jekyll themes are similar in how they are structured.
-See example of the [Hydejack](hydejack.com) theme file structure I used in the picture below:
+See example of the [Hydejack](hydejack.com) theme file structure I used in the official GitHub [repo](https://github.com/hydecorp/hydejack).

-(add picture)
+Some important files to note:

 - *_config.yml*: Your website's general settings.
 Changing this file usually means you hit Ctrl+C to stop the local server and regenerate your website.
 No big deal.
-- *_site folder: Generates the files for your website.
-Do not touch.
+- *_site folder: Generates the files for your website. **Do not touch.**
 - *assets folder*: Usually contains stuff like images and icons for your website.

 I found this very informative [post](https://www.freecodecamp.org/news/hugo-vs-jekyll-battle-of-static-site-generator-themes/) that really goes into the details.

+Another good resource that helped me understand the Jekyll file structure is the [YouTube video](https://www.youtube.com/watch?v=wCOInE7-E0I), which is Part 1 of a series by Dataslice.

 **Next, open terminal (Ctrl + `)** in VS Code, and run this command:

 `bundle exec jekyll serve`

 This opens up a **local hosting site**  where you can see changes as you make them to the various files. **Copy the server site address** generated to your web browser and a local version of your site will appear.
 Voila!
 Now when you make changes to any of the files in the folder (**website**), it would reflect on the website. <br>
-Note that **if you make a change to the _config.yml file**, you would need to stop running the server **(Ctrl+C)** in VS Code terminal and re-run the command `bundle exec jekyll serve`.
+Note that **if you make a change to the _config.yml file**, you would need to **stop** running the server **(Ctrl+C)** in VS Code terminal and re-run the command `bundle exec jekyll serve`.

 ## Step 4: General website configuration